Employer of record in Mexico

 Key sectors of the national economy

-Mexico’s economy is diversified, including high-tech industries, oil production, mineral exploitation, and manufacturing.
-Agriculture represents 3.4% of Mexico’s GDP and employs more than 13% of the country’s active population.
-Mexico is among the world’s largest producers of coffee, sugar, corn, oranges, avocados, and limes.
+Mexico’s economy is highly diversified, including advanced manufacturing, automotive, aerospace, electronics, oil and gas, mining, agriculture, and services.
+Agriculture represents approximately 3.2% of GDP and employs around 12% of the labor force (INEGI 2024).
+Mexico is one of the world’s largest exporters of beer, avocados, berries, tomatoes, sugar, and limes.

 Human talent